 If the networking team in the company also does security, when a CISO as a Service expert comes in, they may be viewed as a threat.

-We need to understand the personnel culture right from the start and then tactfully diffuse things over a short time to build trust.
+We must understand the personnel culture and tactfully diffuse things quickly to build trust.

 Sometimes, after we start delivering our Virtual CISO services in the company, we still need to sell ourselves to the internal teams and team members – and we do.

 The Information Security Program defines the responsibilities of a virtual CISO (or the company delivering the CISO as a Service offering) created for a customer.
-They may range from external consulting only to hands-on implementation, assessments, team, individual employee mentoring, security awareness training, security hardening audits and random spot checks, financial reporting on the money spent on cybersecurity to the board much more.
+They may range from external consulting to hands-on implementation, assessments, team, and individual employee mentoring, security awareness training, hardening security audits, random spot checks, financial reporting on the money spent on cybersecurity to the board, and much more.

 We have a vast network of friendships, acquaintances, vendors, and industry professionals.
 We consistently leverage that network to offer a more streamlined and cost-effective service.